williamouyang/okta.github.io/docs/api/rest/authn.md

 <img style="border: 0; padding: 2;" src="authn_nomfa.png" alt="Primary Authentication" />

 Primary authentication is always used to verify a user name and password whether or not other MFA factors are used.
-Primary authentication is only omitted for certain utility APIs that are anonymous or use an existing state token.
+Primary authentication is not required only for certain utility APIs that are anonymous or use an existing state token.

-The entry point into the authorization flow is a simple POST to the /api/v1/authn endpoint with the user's credentials.
+The entry point into the authentication flow is a simple POST to the /api/v1/authn endpoint with the user's credentials.
 Optionally, the request can contain some client context and a relay state.

 {:.api .api-operation}